The Journey from Moving In to Becoming a Solemnly-Professed Monk

 Solemn Profession

 Solemn Profession also takes place at a Conventual Mass.
+As with simple profession, you will go on retreat beforehand.
+Again, you write out your vows by hand and sign it after you have rtead them out during the Mass.
 It is your final commitment to life in the monastery.
 Before you can make you final vows you have to renounce all rights to property.
 As a monk, you own nothing, although you have the use of things you need.
 You now also have voting rights in Chapter.

 Beyond